JotaEspig/axolote-engine/examples/project_example/README.md

 # Running the code

-The executable will be in the `bin` directory.
-Go back to the root directory and run it.
+The executable will be in the `bin` directory. run it.
 ```bash
 cd ..
 ```